tedivm/paracelsus/README.md

 ### pyproject.toml

-The settings for your project can be saved directly in the `pyprojects.toml` file of your project.
+Some of the settings for your project can be saved directly in the `pyprojects.toml` file of your project.

 ```toml
 [tool.paracelsus]